JakeSteam/blog-personal/_drafts/2024-10-01-100-greatest-artists-discographies.md

 maxheader: 2
 ---

 I listen to a lot of music!
-However, it's almost entirely hip hop or related genres, and I've completely missed most of the biggest artists.
+However, it's almost entirely hip hop or related genres, and I've completely missed most of the biggest artists' discographies.
 Time to change that, with the help of a Top 100 list!

 Somewhat arbitrarily, I'm using [Billboard's "Greatest of All Time Artists"](https://www.billboard.com/charts/greatest-of-all-time-artists/#) list.
 It seems to favour older artists with significant impact, which is _good_ for my intention of gaining more awareness of artists in other genres.